Skip to Content

 Type: Software Composition Analysis Ecosystems: npm, pip, Maven, Gradle, Go modules, Cargo, Composer, RubyGems, NuGet

-Trivy scans your dependency manifests to find known vulnerabilities (CVEs) in third-party packages.
+The SCA engine scans your dependency manifests to find known vulnerabilities (CVEs) in third-party packages.
+It also runs three additional sub-scanners in the same pass:

 What It Finds